 Requirement Name: Security event logging

 Requirement Description: Security events shall be logged together with a unique system reference (e.g. host name, IP or MAC address) and the exact time the incident occurred.
-For each security event, the log entry shall include user name and/or timestamp and/or performed action and/or result and/or length of session and/or values exceeded and/or value reached.
+For each security event, the log entry shall include user name (except in case of incorrect login attempts) and/or timestamp and/or performed action and/or result and/or length of session and/or values exceeded and/or value reached.

 IETF RFC 3871, section 2.11.10 specifies the minimum set of security events.
 Each vendor shall document what security events the product logs so that it can be verified by testing.